GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 ## What's next

-[Configure an environment](jitgroups-environment.md) and start using JIT Groups to manage access.
+[Configure an environment](jitgroups-environment.md) for JIT Groups and customize its policy.